-Robert Cottingham (American, b.1935) is an American photorealist painter.
+Robert Cottingham (American, b.1935) is an American Photorealist painter.
 The presence of Americana characterizes the vast majority of Cottingham’s work.
 His works often reflect a proficient understanding of the interplay between light and perspective.
 In this way, Cottingham assigns a prominence to illumination that serves to underscore details of the ordinary that normally exist unnoticed.
-He studied at the Pratt Institute and was awarded a BFA in 1963.
+He studied at the Pratt Institute, and received a BFA in 1963.
 His work has been exhibited in France and across the United States, especially in Southern California, Connecticut, and New York.
 In 1998, a retrospective of his work was showcased at the Smithsonian American Art Museum.